tidymodels/tidymodels.org/learn/develop/models/index.html.md

 The next step is to declare the main arguments to the model.
 These are declared independent of the mode.
 To specify the argument, there are a few slots to fill in:

  * The name that parsnip uses for the argument.
 In general, we try to use non-jargony names for arguments (e.g. "penalty" instead of "lambda" for regularized regression).
-We recommend consulting [the model argument table available here](/find/parsnip/) to see if an existing argument name can be used before creating a new one.
+We recommend consulting the model engine topics pages, linked from [the searchable table here](/find/parsnip/), to see if an existing argument name can be used before creating a new one.

  * The argument name that is used by the underlying modeling function.